-There are more than 450,000 yellow school buses on U.S. roads and about 70,000 in Canada.
-The industry spends more than $15 billion annually, most in the form of reimbursement to school districts for state-supported transportation costs.
+There are more than 480,000 yellow school buses on U.S. roads and over 70,000 in Canada.
+The industry spends about $20 billion annually, mostly in the form of reimbursement to school districts for state-supported transportation costs.

 How many children ride school buses?

 In the United States, about 25 million children ride school buses to school, and then return home on school buses.
 That's about 55 percent of the K-12 population.
 When you multiply the daily ridership times the number of school days school buses provide the United States with an estimated 10 billion student rides annually.

 In 1939, delegates to the first National Minimum Standards Conference wanted a uniform color so school buses would be recognized by the same color nationwide.
 A second consideration was cost since manufacturers charged additional for special colors.
 Plus, delegates concluded that for safety sake, yellow was easier to see in fog, rain, and other bad weather conditions.

 National School Bus Chrome Yellow was first adopted at that conference.
 By the way, the conference was held at Teachers College, Columbia University, April 10-16, 1939.
 All 48 states, at the time, were represented, usually by someone from the state department of education.
 The group called itself the "National Council of Chief State School Officers," and H.E.
 Hendrix, State Superintendent of Public Instruction of Arizona, was the first president.